dathere/datapusher-plus/README.md

 > ℹ️ **NOTE:** DP+ recognizes some additional TSV and spreadsheet subformats - `xlsm` and `xlsb` for Excel Spreadsheets,
 > and `tab` for TSV files.
-To process these subformats, set `ckan.datapusher.formats` as follows in your CKAN.INI file:
+To process these subformats, set `ckanext.datapusher_plus.formats` as follows in your CKAN.INI file:
 >
 >```ini
 > ckanext.datapusher_plus.copy_readbuffer_size = 1048576